RJV-TECHNOLOGIES-LTD/Model/docs/CODE_OF_CONDUCT.md

 **Failure to comply is not an option.**

-**RJV TECHNOLOGIES LTD is not just leading AI execution.
-We are defining the future.
+RJV TECHNOLOGIES LTD is not just leading AI execution, we are defining the future!